Want to stay slim? Keep your kitchen clean

 According to researchers, when stressed out females were asked to wait in a messy kitchen - with newspapers on the table, dishes in the sink, and the phone ringing - they ate twice as many cookies compared to women in an organised kitchen.

-"Being in a chaotic environment and feeling out of control i
+"Being in a chaotic environment and feeling out of control is bad for diet.

 "I suspect the same would hold with males," Vartanian adds.

 For the study, conducted at the Cornell Food and Brand Lab and published in Environment and Behaviour, 101 females participated with half of them waiting in a cluttered kitchen with scattered piles of papers and dirty dishes, while the other half waited in an organised kitchen.